 The mandate of UWCRC 2.0 is to apply UWCRC’s values, skills, competencies, and experience to non-University specific economic development activities.
 UWCRC 2.0 is mandated to develop wholly-owned or joint-venture real estate developments and to provide development, project management and property management services to other post-secondary institutions, non-profit organizations and First Nations clients.

 UWCRC 2.0 is currently working on several mixed-use (commercial/residential), mixed-income (market/affordable) housing projects, which are in the pre-development phase in downtown Winnipeg.
-These projects include, the West Broadway Commons, a 110 unit residence in partnership with a local church and a wholly-owned 119 unit residence at 505 St. Mary Avenue in Winnipeg’s downtown arts precinct.
+These projects include, the West Broadway Commons, a 110 unit residence in partnership with a local church and a wholly-owned 119 unit residence at 290 Colony Street in Winnipeg’s downtown arts precinct.
 UWCRC 2.0 has also been retained by Brandon University to facilitate a planning process for a University led revitalization of Downtown Brandon.

 As this stream of revenue grows, UWCRC 2.0 will be in a position to make regular financial contributions towards UWinnipeg’s academic and research programs and future capital projects.